Best Pregnancy Safe Toner (Updated 2026 Guide)

 CAUTION

 Fragrance is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-Listed as 'fragrance' or 'parfum,' this catch all term can hide phthalates linked to preterm birth and neurodevelopmental effects in children.
+An umbrella term that can hide dozens of undisclosed chemicals, including phthalates.
+Phthalates have been linked to preterm birth and neurodevelopmental effects in children.
+Choose fragrance free products when possible.

 CAUTION